IGGoncalves/PhysiCOOL/README.md

 [![Documentation Status](https://readthedocs.org/projects/physicool/badge/?version=latest)](https://physicool.readthedocs.io/en/latest/?badge=latest)
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/IGGoncalves/PhysiCOOL/HEAD?urlpath=%2Ftree%2Fexamples)

-PhysiCOOL aims to be a generalized framework for **model calibration in PhysiCell**.
-PhysiCell projects can be used a **black-box** to characterize how the model outputs change in response to variations in the input values.
-With this in mind, PhysiCOOL introduces a **model-agnostic calibration workflow** that easily integrates with PhysiCell models, and that allows users to **find the best set of parameters for their study**.
+PhysiCOOL aims to be a generalized framework for **parameter exploration and model calibration in PhysiCell**.
+Using this library, PhysiCell projects can be used as a **black-box** to characterize how the model outputs change in response to variations in the input values.
+PhysiCOOL provides new functions to easily update configuration files and change parameter values.
+It also provides functions to process and visualize simulation outputs (i.g., number of cells through time, total traveled distance,...).

-PhysiCOOL provides new functions that allow users to easily specify the parameters to vary, as well as the metrics to be quantified (i.g., number of cells through time, total traveled distance,...).
 Check our [documentation](https://physicool.readthedocs.io) for some examples.

 ## Instalation